stouffer/EvoGeoModules/manuscript/manuscript.md

 ---
-title: Coevolutionar structure is observable in interactions, not in communities
+title: Coevolutionary structure is observable in interactions, not in communities
 author: Timothée Poisot \and Daniel B. Stouffer
 date: Nov.
 19, 2014
 ---